Understanding Termination Clauses in Contracts

 What to watch out for

-- Excessive penalties: Watch for clauses that impose heavy penalties for termination, which can be financially burdensome.
+- Excessive penalties: Some contracts impose heavy penalties for termination that could be financially burdensome for one party.

 Common mistakes